LaconicNetwork/loro-testnet/docs/service-provider-setup.md

 ### Set ingress annotations

-1. replace `laconic-26cc70be8a3db3f4` with the `cluster-id` found in `container-registry/deployment.yml` then run the following commands:
+1. Replace `laconic-26cc70be8a3db3f4` with the `cluster-id` found in `container-registry/deployment.yml` then run the following commands:
 ```
 kubectl annotate ingress laconic-26cc70be8a3db3f4-ingress nginx.ingress.kubernetes.io/proxy-body-size=0
 kubectl annotate ingress laconic-26cc70be8a3db3f4-ingress nginx.ingress.kubernetes.io/proxy-read-timeout=600